 Penalties for Disorderly Conduct

 Misdemeanor penalties are generally mild, and disorderly conduct falls under Class B misdemeanor classification.
 The offender’s conduct during the situation in question and effects of his or her disorderly conduct may amplify the sentence, which is typically up to 180 days in jail and fines up to $1,000 for a Class B misdemeanor.
-If the disorderly conduct qualifies as a level-six felony, the penalty may be between six months and two-and-a-half years in prison and up to $10,000 in fines.
+If the disorderly conduct qualifies as a level 6 felony, the penalty may be between 6 months and 2 and a 1/2 years in prison and up to $10,000 in fines.
 A person who engages in disorderly conduct while publicly intoxicated will likely face misdemeanor charges for both offenses.

 Disorderly conduct is a very common charge on college campuses and areas populated with younger adults, and these charges can lead to serious consequences for a young person’s future.
 Public intoxication and disorderly conduct can lead to misdemeanor or felony charges that may put a student’s academic career in jeopardy, as well as compromise his or her chances for future employment.

 You may think you can argue your side of events without the help of an attorney, but attempting to represent your own interests in court is inadvisable, and often leads to a conviction.
 You need a reliable criminal defense attorney with a track record of successful cases when facing misdemeanor or felony charges for disorderly conduct in the Indianapolis area.
 After your arrest, do not speak to authorities unless it is to request the presence of your attorney.
 Anything you say can compromise your situation and increase the likelihood of a conviction.